 Just like other industries, many contractors specialize in a specific area.
 Do you have a residential renovation or repair project?
 If so, you may want to find a residential contractor.
 Do you have a commercial project that you need help with?
 If so, you may want to find a commercial contractor.
 Some contractors specialize in floors.
 Other contractors make specialized cabinets.
 Some contractors may specialize in electrical work.
 Find the right contractor for your specific project.

 Next, you also need to ask about the experience of the contractor.
 A lot of contractors will work for other contractors when they are younger.
 Then, when they get older, they may break off on their own.
 The more experienced your contractor, the better prepared he or she will be for the unexpected.
 An experienced contractor will also paint a clear picture for you regarding how the project will move forward.
 The more experience the contractor has, the better.

 Finally, ensure your contractor is licensed and insured.
-Having a license is important because it’s a sign of his or her expertise in the field.
+Having a license is important because it’s a sign of her expertise in the field.
 Insurance is also important because it protects the contractor and the client if something goes wrong with the project.
 Any contractor who wants your business should provide evidence of proper licensure and insurance status.

-Before you sign a contractor to a contract, you have to do your research.
+Before you sign a contract to a contract, you have to do your research.
 Make sure you find the right contractor for the job.
 Keep in mind that a lot of contractors specialize in a specific area.
 They should let you know if they are the right person for the job.
 Finally, contractors could also have plenty of reviews and references you can check to find out more about their prior work.